 You can also use the plugin shortcodes to embed the form into other posts and pages on your site.

-Once you’ve installed the plugin and added the shortcodes to your website, you’ll be able to start accepting event submissions and publishing their details on your site.
+Once you’ve installed the plugin and added the shortcodes to your website, you can start accepting event submissions and publishing their details on your site.

-If you choose to install any of the add-ons, those will enhance the core feature list with more functionality.
+If you install any add-ons, those will enhance the core feature list with more functionality.
 However, they should all share the same user interface of the core plugin, making it easy to use the new features.

 WP Event Manager Review Summary

-The free version of WP Event Manager and its paid add-ons are certainly a capable tool for publishing event details on a WordPress website.
+WP Event Manager’s free version and paid add-ons are a capable tool for publishing event details on a WordPress website.

 However, it’s not the only event management plugin available today.
 So with that in mind, should you use WP Event Manager for your project?

 Well compared to the competition, WP Event Manager is very easy to recommend.
-For one, the feature list of WP Event Manager is long and outstrips most of the competition when it comes to quality and quantity.
+For one, the WP Event Manager feature list is long and outstrips most of the competition regarding quality and quantity.
 This applies to both the general features of the plugin as well as the admin features.
 Not only this, but WP Event Manager is also very easy to use.
 New and experienced WordPress users alike will find creating and managing events very intuitive and straightforward.